ubernostrum/django-registration/docs/faq.rst

     For more complex or fine-grained control, you will likely want to subclass :class:`~django_registration.views.RegistrationView` or
     :class:`~django_registration.views.ActivationView`, or both, add your
-    custom logic to your subclasses, and then create a URLConf which makes use of your subclasses.
+    custom logic to your subclasses, and then create a URLconf which makes use of your subclasses.

 **I don't want to write my own URLconf because I don't want to write patterns for all the auth views!**